 4Sight Labs’ Solution

-4Sight Labs offers cutting-edge solutions for real-time biometric monitoring in pre-trial and correctional facilities.
+4Sight Labs offers cutting-edge solutions in pre-trial and correctional facilities.
 One such solution is OverWatch™.
-OverWatch is a wearable wristband monitoring system with an embedded biosensor.
-This sensor monitors the user’s basic functions.
-It accurately collects data and sends timely alerts at the first sign of a potential issue.
+OverWatch is a wearable wristband with an embedded biosensor.
+This sensor collects data and informs staff at the first sign of a potential issue.
 The wristband also has RFID tracking so the user’s location is always known.

-The power of data-driven real-time biometric monitoring is a game-changer for police departments, correctional facilities, detainees, and inmates.
+The power of data-driven technologies is a game-changer for police departments, correctional facilities, detainees, and inmates.
 Newly incarcerated individuals may have unknown health issues, including stress-related impacts or narcotic withdrawals.
 Additionally, the aging inmate population has higher rates of chronic health conditions, disabilities, and/or geriatric conditions.

 With 4Sight Labs' advanced solutions, we can take a significant step toward ensuring a safer and more secure environment for inmates and staff.
 To learn more about 4Sight Labs and how OverWatch™ can positively impact your facility or department, visit our website or request a demo.